shakes76/PatternAnalysis-2024/recognition/S4696417-Stable-Diffusion-ADNI/README.md

 - **Training Process**: The training process automatically logs samples form the model to wandb every 10 epochs.
 The gif of this process is shown above in the training section.

-## Key Components

-### Fast Sampling

-I have also implemented a fast sampling method based on the [Fast-DDPM paper](https://arxiv.org/pdf/2405.14802), allowing for quicker image generation with fewer steps with similar generation quality.

-### Lookahead Optimizer

-While not used in the final implementation, I include a [`Lookahead`](modules.py#L541) optimizer.
-This optimizer can potentially improve convergence by maintaining a set of slow weights updated less frequently.

-### Custom Dataset

-The [`ADNIDataset`](dataset.py#L8) class is tailored for loading and preprocessing ADNI images, ensuring efficient data handling during training.

 ## Performance Metrics

 I used several metrics to evaluate model performance: